purescript/spago/README.md

 # Ready to remove the dhall files and move to the new spago
 npm install spago@next
 rm spago.dhall packages.dhall

-# Replace spago-legacy with this spago
-# since the two use the same NPM package.
-See next paragraph.
-npm install spago@next
 ```

 **Note**: both `spago-legacy` and `spago` use the same NPM package name `spago`.
 The difference is their version numbers. `spago-legacy` stops at `spago@0.21.0` whereas `spago` is `spago@0.93.X`.
 If `spago-legacy` is installed globally, `spago` can be installed locally via `npm i spago@next` and then used by prefixing `spago` commands with `npx` (e.g. `npx spago build`).